YottaDB/YDBDoc/GTMAdminOps/gde.rst

 * As asynchronous IO dispenses with the UNIX file buffer cache, YottaDB global buffers are the sole caching mechanism.
 To make asynchronous IO perform well, you will likely need to increase the number of global buffers considerably.
 With YottaDB's limit of 2GiB per shared memory segment, a database segment with 4KiB blocks has a limit of almost two million global buffers.

 * A large number of global buffers potentially implies a large number of dirty global buffers to be flushed at an epoch.
-You should investigate the impact on application response time of GT.M epoch tapering vs. turning off epoch tapering and using a separate stand-alone process that executes a line of code such as: for set x="" for set x=$view("gvnext",x) quit:""=x view "dbflush":x,"dbsync":x,"epoch":x hang n where n is a number that causes each region to be flushed at an appropriate interval.
+You should investigate the impact on application response time of YottaDB epoch tapering vs. turning off epoch tapering and using a separate stand-alone process that executes a line of code such as: for set x="" for set x=$view("gvnext",x) quit:""=x view "dbflush":x,"dbsync":x,"epoch":x hang n where n is a number that causes each region to be flushed at an appropriate interval.
 If you choose this option, remember to turn off epoch tapering, and to set the epoch interval in the file header to be large enough to prevent application processes from performing epochs, and consider scripted timely switching of journal files by other than application processes (switching journal files involves an epoch).

 * On AIX, consider mounting file systems with the CIO mount option.
 The CIO mount option drops support for the file buffer cache (unused by asynchronous IO), and also eliminates a lock that is a potential bottleneck to YottaDB performance on the AIX jfs2 filesystem.